jeffliu6068/GMMchisquare/README.md

 import GMMchisquare as GMM
 ```

-## Available Tools in the GMMchisquare Package
+# Available Tools in the GMMchisquare Package

-There are several functions that is included in the package:

 ## GMM.probe_filter